maknetaRo/100-days-of-code/log.md

 table and than did makemigration my_app and migrate my_app and now it's working correctly.

 **Thoughts:**
+Writing down plans and achievement really helps (at least so far).
+I'm very happy I managed to fix the migration and I'm also glad that I solved two Euler problems.
+My code is not the most efficient but I've also learnt new ways.
+I hope working everyday on those problems will help to move my brain cells and teach me more mathematical thinking.
+I was pretty good at Math at school but it was years ago.
+Feel to tried to work more on points 1, 3 and 4.

 **Link to work:**

 **Plans for tomorrow**:
+1. Solve 5th Project Euler problem.
+2. Write path to file (function)
+3. Write view to download files.
+4. Read 10 - 20 pages of a book about Python

 **Resources**: